predictive-powers 0.6.0

 • Automated handling of chat history, with customizable length.

-• Uniform interface to add tools (function calls) to models, regardless the mechanism they use (e.g. single or parallel function calling for OpenAI models).
+• Uniform interface to add tools (function calls) to models, regardless the mechanism they use (e.g. function calling and tool calling for OpenAI models are treated in the same way).
 This includes a modular approach to adding tools to agents.

-• Multi-part chat messages that support using files, images or tool (function calls) through same API.
+• Multi-part chat messages that support using files and images through same API.

 1. - Quick Start